 Form Only fields

-|Invisible Section Break for Logic||Not visible in the form.
+When you set a section break as “Visible Section Break For Logic”, it is visible in the form.
 When a form has multiple fields and the logic between the fields is complex, it can help achieve batch operations.